 The great thing about “Milagro” is that there are so many intellectual and emotional questions raised on various levels that like any good work of fiction, there are many ways to read it.
-There isn’t another episode quite like it and it’s certainly more meta, and more overtly artistic, than The X-Files is usually comfortable with.
-That’s probably why it feels so personal.
+There isn’t another episode quite like it as it’s more meta, and more overtly artistic, than The X-Files is usually comfortable with.
+That’s why it feels so personal.

-While Shiban and Spotnitz rough drafted the idea of “Milagro”, it was Carter, the creator himself who wrote it up which is so fitting you’d thing someone had scripted it.
+While Shiban and Spotnitz rough drafted the idea of “Milagro”, it was Carter, the creator himself who wrote it up which is so fitting you’d think someone had scripted it.
 What?
 You didn’t recognize his legendary purple prose?
 I swear, he must’ve been holding the thesaurus open with one hand for this one.
 All these years and I never realized he was actually holding back most episodes.
-Here he lets it all hang out, using his skills in flowery verbiage to purposeful effect by making it difficult to distinguish between the actual goings on of the Scully mind and the writer’s fantasy, for those are two separate things both in the world of “Milagro” and in this one.
+Here he lets it all hang out, using his skills in flowery verbiage to purposeful effect, making it difficult to distinguish between the actual goings-on of the Scully mind and the writer’s fantasy, for those are two separate things both in the world of “Milagro” and in this one.

 Fortunately for all of us, the well-rounded Chris Carter is no Philip Padgett, though it’s possible he identifies with him all too well in some ways.
-Padgett is the worst kind of stereotype of a writer; awkward socialization, barren existence, overuse of highbrow language.
-And in his youthful arrogance he believes that as the author he actually has authority over his characters.
+Padgett is the worst kind of stereotype of a writer: a perfect rainbow of awkward socialization, barren existence, and excessive highbrow language.
+And in his youthful arrogance, he believes that as the author he actually has authority over his characters.
 Ha!
 He learns that lesson.

 Padgett is wonderfully played by 1013 repeat offender John Hawkes, who previously guest starred on Millennium and auditioned for the role of Pinker Rawls in “Trevor” (6×17).
 The part of Padgett was actually written with him in mind so it’s not surprising that he fills it well.
 Somehow, despite his gratingly calm assurance and his Creepy McCreepy vibe Padgett manages to be an empathetic character.
 We start to glimpse his humanity when he first confronts Scully before the painting of the Sacred Heart, a scene that quietly reveals the root of this episode that’s all about the relationship between creator and created.